-After 15 years as TouchScreen Marketing & Research, we have renamed our business Trailblazer Research to better reflect our emphasis on using a wide range of technology based digital research tools.
+After 15 years as TouchScreen Marketing & Research, we have rebranded our business Trailblazer Research to better reflect our emphasis on using new and fresh technology based digital qualitative and quantitative research tools.
 When we started our niche business we led the way with touchscreen research in New Zealand innovatively using our cornerstone kiosks for self-administered feedback and tablet PCs for interviewer-assisted research.
-We are now continuing this trailblazing trend by partnering with UK business VisionsLive to bring a number of technologically advanced digital research tools such as Bulletin Boards, Online Discussion Boards, Online Focus Groups (using webcams, text only or hybrid) and H@tch Brainstorming Ideation to the New Zealand market.
+We are now continuing our trailblazing trend by partnering with UK business VisionsLive to bring a number of technologically advanced digital research tools such as Bulletin Boards, Online Discussion Boards, Online Focus Groups (video chat, keyboards or hybrid) and H@tch Brainstorming Ideation to the New Zealand market.
 Using these digital research tools we are better positioned to provide richer and more meaningful insights by connecting directly with New Zealand consumers using their familiar and preferred methods of communication.

 TSMR has teamed up with an inspiring and innovative international supplier in order to provide cutting edge digital research methodology to New Zealand businesses.